-- 62. Beneficiary Support System.
-To support the beneficiary's experience receiving services in an MCO or ACO environment, the state shall create and maintain a permanent beneficiary support system to assist those beneficiaries in understanding the coverage model and in the resolution of problems regarding services, coverage, access and rights. - a) Organizational Structure.
-The Beneficiary Support System shall operate independently from any MCO or ACO.
+- 62. Independent Consumer Support Program.
+To support the beneficiary's experience receiving services in an MCO or ACO environment, the state shall create and maintain a permanent independent consumer support program to assist those beneficiaries in understanding the coverage model and in the resolution of problems regarding services, coverage, access and rights. - a) Organizational Structure.
+The Independent Consumer Support Program shall operate independently from any MCO or ACO.
 Additionally, to the extent possible, the program shall also operate independently of the state Medicaid agency. - b) Accessibility.
-The services of the Beneficiary Support System shall be available to all Medicaid beneficiaries enrolled in an MCO or an ACO and must be accessible through multiple entryways (e.g., phone, internet, office) and also provide outreach in the same manner as appropriate.

-- c) Functions.
-The Beneficiary Support System shall assist beneficiaries to navigate and access covered services, including the following activities: - i.
-Offer beneficiaries support in the pre-enrollment state, such as unbiased health planchoice counseling and general program-related information. - ii.
+The services of the Independent Consumer Support Program shall be available to all Medicaid beneficiaries enrolled in an MCO or an ACO and must be accessible through multiple entryways (e.g., phone, internet, office) and also provide outreach in the same manner as appropriate. - c) Functions.
+The Independent Consumer Support Program shall assist beneficiaries to navigate and access covered services, including the following activities: - i.
+Offer beneficiaries support in the pre-enrollment state, such as unbiased health plan choice counseling and general program-related information. - ii.
 Serve as an access point for complaints and concerns about health plan enrollment, access to services and other related matters. - iii.
-Help enrollees understand the fair hearing, grievance and appeal rights and processes within the health plan and at the state level, and assist them through the process if needed/requested. - d) Staffing.
-The Beneficiary Support System must employ individuals who are knowledgeable about the state's Medicaid programs; beneficiary protections and rights under Medicaid managed care arrangements; and the health and service needs of persons with complex needs, including those with a chronic condition, disability, and cognitive or behavioral needs. - e) Data Collection and Reporting.
-The Beneficiary Support System shall track the volume and nature of beneficiary contacts and the resolution of such contacts on a schedule and manner determined by the state, but no less frequently than quarterly. - f) Geographic expansion of ACO.
-In any geographic location where the state is operating an ACO or where ACO may enroll into an ACO, the state must have the Beneficiary Support System in place at least 30 days prior to enrollment procedures for that geographic location. - 63.
-Community Partners.
+Help enrollees understand the fair hearing, grievance and appeal rights and processes within the health plan and at the state level, and assist them through the process if needed/requested. - iv.
+Conduct trainings with MCO and ACO providers on community-based resources and supports that can be linked with covered plan benefits. - d) Staffing.
+The Independent Consumer Support Program must employ individuals who are knowledgeable about the state's Medicaid programs; beneficiary protections and rights under Medicaid managed care arrangements; and the health and service needs of persons with complex needs, including those with a chronic condition, disability, and cognitive or behavioral needs. - e) Data Collection and Reporting.
+The Independent Consumer Support Program shall track the volume and nature of beneficiary contacts and the resolution of such contacts on a schedule and manner determined by the state, but no less frequently than quarterly. - f) Geographic expansion of ACO.
+In any geographic location where the state is operating an ACO or where ACO may enroll into an ACO, the state must have the Independent Consumer Support Program in place at least 30 days prior to enrollment procedures for that geographic location.

+63. Community Partners.
 Certified Community Partners (CPs) are community-based organizations that offer members linkages and support to community resources that facilitate a coordinated, holistic approach to care.

-Behavioral Health (BH) CPs are responsible for providing certain supports for members (adults and children) with serious mental illness (SMI), serious emotional disturbance (SED), and/or serious and persistent substance use disorder (SUD).
+Behavioral Health (BH) CPs are responsible for providing services for members (adults and children) with serious mental illness (SMI), serious emotional disturbance (SED), and/or serious and persistent substance use disorder (SUD).

-Long Term Services and Supports (LTSS) CPs are responsible for providing certain supports to members with LTSS needs including physical disabilities, members with acquired or traumatic brain injury, members with intellectual or developmental disabilities (ID/DD).
+Long Term Services and Supports (LTSS) CPs are responsible for providing services to support members with LTSS needs including physical disabilities, members with acquired or traumatic brain injury, members with intellectual or developmental disabilities (ID/DD).